engl3844/engl3844s18/_projects/p4-html-css.md

   - <b>For Windows</b>, follow the <em>Python 3</em> installation instruction on this page: <a href="https://www.howtogeek.com/197947/how-to-install-python-on-windows/" target="_blank">How to Geek</a>.<br/><br/><em>Be sure to choose the option to add a PATH variable</em>.<br/><br/><img style="width=70%" src="/images/python-install-win.png" />
 - Code editor: <a href="https://atom.io/" target="_blank">Atom</a> (Mac/PC), <a href="https://itunes.apple.com/us/app/textwrangler/id404010395?mt=12" target="_blank">TextWrangler</a> (Mac), <a href="https://notepad-plus-plus.org/" target="_blank">Notepad++</a> (Win)
 - Online code editor for practice lessons: <a href="https://codepen.io/" target="_blank">Codepen.io</a> account.
 Find and follow me as <a href="https://codepen.io/lndgrn/" target="_blank">lndgrn</a>.
 We will be using the following collection that I've curated on Codepen: <a href="https://codepen.io/collection/DdNPVo/" target="_blank">3844-examples</a>

-## General process

-1. Learn how to set up and use a web-writing environment.
-2. Learn about and apply basic architectural and folder-naming and file-naming conventions for a single-page website.
-3. Learn about and apply basic HTML <code>&lt;head&gt;</code> elements, and the <code>&lt;body&gt;</code>, its block and inline elements, and their <code>display</code> properties and behaviors.
-4. Learn about and apply basic CSS element selection and styling &amp; the CSS <code>Grid</code> display.
-5. Develop and refine your data-story narrative content.

-## Rubric

-- Website amplifies a particular set of insights about your online practices and how digital data are intertwined with it.
-- CSS Grid is written cleanly (spacing, syntax, and structure) and has aptly named tags, IDs, and classes.
-- HTML Markup:
-  - Conveys knowledge of block-level vs. inline-level elements; and
-  - Passes HTML5 validation test.
-To test your site, copy/paste the URL of it within this tester: <a href="https://validator.w3.org/" target="_blank">https://validator.w3.org/</a>.
-- CSS sheet:
-  - Structure of document adheres to discussed conventions:
-    - General styles up top and modifiers below, due to the cascade.
-    - Alike elements are grouped together, e.g., typography scheme, media, header elements, section elements, footer elements, etc.
-  - Provides consistent commenting scheme.
-- Simple and readable typography styles and hierarchy.
-Aesthetic matches your narrative.
-- Integrates text, visuals, and videos as a cohesive narrative about your digital practice / life.